+D. Tournament Play

-- A. The provincial championship will be played on the 2nd Thursday, Friday and Saturday of May.
-The event may be condensed to only Friday and Saturday based on gym availability upon approval from the ASAA Executive and Team Handball Commissioner. - B. Length of provincial championship games will be two twenty five minute halves and a five minute half time.
-This is in accordance with the (ATHF) rules of the game. - C. Tournament Play - I. Two points will be awarded for a win and zero points for a loss per match. - II.
-If two or more teams are tied at the end of round robin play, the following tie breaker order will take place head-to-head win, then goals for and against between the teams, then goals for and against in round robin, then most goals for in round robin, then least goals against in round robin.
+- I. Two points will be awarded for a win and zero points for a loss per match. - II.
+If two or more teams are tied at the end of round robin play, the following tiebreaker order will take place head-to-head win, then goals for and against between the teams, then goals for and against in round robin, then most goals for in round robin, then least goals against in round robin.
 If still tied a coin toss will take place by the championship chair or ASAA representative. - III.
 Ties in round robin and play-offs will go into two 2-minute overtime with no half time break.
-If still tied, there will be a three player shoot-out, and if still tied after three shooters, a sudden death shoot-out will take place. - D. Team Handball provincials can be hosted in one of two manners: - I. A combined event including Tier I Boys & Girls and Tier II Boys and Girls; or - II.
-At the tier level, hosting Tier I Boys & Girls or Tier II Boys and Girls - E. The site of the provincial championships for both boys and girls will be dependent on the number of entries.
-A minimum of two approved playing courts (see IHF Handbook for specifications), score clocks, and team handball nets (Alberta Team Handball Federation will supply these nets if in need) are required. - F. All other rules and procedures, including unsportsmanlike conduct, are listed in the IHF Rulebook, which ASAA will use to govern this event.
-ASAA Bylaws and Policies will apply as appropriate.
+If still tied, there will be a three player shoot-out, and if still tied after three shooters, a sudden death shoot-out will take place. - IV.
+After round robin play, the top two teams from each pool will move to the championship side. - a.
+If the tournament is 8 teams, the bottom two teams from each pool will play on the consolation side. - b.
+If the tournament is 6 teams, the third place teams from each pool will play for consolation.